Use AI coding agents

 Run

-The skill files are created at
+The skill files are created under each selected skill location, such as

-.github/skills/aspire/SKILL.mdand.claude/skills/aspire/SKILL.md. -
+.agents/skills/aspire/SKILL.mdand.agents/skills/aspire-orchestration/SKILL.md. -

 Review and delete the old

-AGENTS.mdfile — the skill file replaces it.
+AGENTS.mdfile — the skill files replace it.

 Your first prompts